Near White Post in Clarke County, Virginia — The American South (Mid-Atlantic)

 (South Facing Side): Frederick County

 Formed in 1738 from Orange, and named for Frederick, Prince of Wales, father of King George III.
 Several battles were fought in the vicinity of Winchester 1862-1864.

 Erected 1929 by Conservation & Development Commission.
 (Marker Number Z-123.)

 Location.
 39° 3.977′ N, 78° 8.539′ W. Marker is near White Post, Virginia, in Clarke County.
 Marker is at the intersection of Front Royal Pike (U.S. 522) and Lord Fairfax Highway (U.S. 340), on the right when traveling south on Front Royal Pike.
 Touch for map.
 Marker is in this post office area: White Post VA 22663, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Double Tollgate (approx. half a mile away); Double Tollgate Fight (approx. half a mile away); Greenway Court (approx. 2 miles away); 1750 A.D. (approx. 2.2 miles away); White Post (approx. 2.2 miles away); a different marker also named Clark County / Frederick County (approx. 2.8 miles away); Defenses of Winchester (approx. 2.8 miles away); a different marker also named Greenway Court (approx. 3.3 miles away).
+At least 8 other markers are within 4 miles of this marker, Double Tollgate (approx. half a mile away); Double Tollgate Fight (approx. half a mile away); Greenway Court (approx. 2 miles away); 1750 A.D. (approx. 2.2 miles away); White Post (approx. 2.2 miles away); a different marker also named Clark County / Frederick County (approx. 2.8 miles away); Defenses of Winchester (approx. 2.8 miles away); a different marker also named Greenway Court (approx. 3.3 miles away).
 Touch for a list and map of all markers in White Post.

 Also see . . .
 Why there is an “e” in Clarke.
 (PDF) Clarke County Historical Association Proceedings provide some background information on the “e” in this PDF.
 Refer to page 142 (page 131 in the original).
 (Submitted on November 11, 2007, by Craig Swain of Leesburg, Virginia.)